Build apps

 The Java layer of LinkedDataHub is a Maven project with a webapp layout.
 The codebase uses JAX-RS, specifically Jersey 3, as the HTTP/REST framework and uses Apache Jena for RDF I/O.

-If you want to extend the Java codebase, for example to add a custom REST endpoint, you need to create a new Maven project with LinkedDataHub as dependency:
+If you want to extend the Java codebase, for example to add a custom REST endpoint, create a new Maven project (Java 17, packaged as WAR named ROOT) with LinkedDataHub as a WAR overlay dependency:

 <dependency>